|

 How do you convert hertz to hertz?

-To convert hertz to hertz, multiply the number of hertz by 1, since one hertz equals 1 hertz.
+To convert hertz to hertz, multiply the number of hertz by 1 as one hertz equals 1 hertz.

 How many hertz are in one hertz?